-If you work for any kind of municipal government or other large entity, you probably have a contingency plan in place dictating the actions to be taken to prepare for the arrival of a hurricane or large storm system.
-Of course, we’re not here to supercede any of the requirements your area has.
+Work for any kind of municipal government or other large entity?
+You probably have a contingency plan in place dictating the actions to be taken to prepare for the arrival of a hurricane or large storm system.
+Of course, we’re not here to supersede any of the requirements your area has.

 5 Days to 72 Hours Before Landfall: Pre-Storm Activities

 - Make sure fuel deliveries are scheduled to ensure fuel storage tanks are full as needed

 - There’s less guarantee you’ll be able to get fuel the closer landfall time comes

 - Perform water housekeeping procedures and test stored fuel for bacterial content

 - Microbial test strips take several days to work, so this should be done as early in the process as possible, even earlier than 5 days if you have enough warning

 - Treat stored fuel with biocide if microbial tests come back positive